 Chart Our Progress

-Please see below for the status of our major workloads over the past seven years.
-Additional information about SSA’s hearings and appeals process is available on the Congressional Testimony page.
+Please see below for the status of our major workloads over the past several years.

 Plan for Compassionate And REsponsive Service (CARES)

 The plan for Compassionate And REsponsive Service (CARES) was released in January 2016.
 It outlined our comprehensive and multi-layered approach to deal with the immediate crisis of the growing number of hearings pending and increasing wait times.
 We considered the CARES Plan a living document, which would change as we gained more experience with each initiative, began new initiatives, and adapted to the changes in our operational environment.
 Our 2017 Updated CARES and Anomaly Plan builds on tactical initiative laid out in the 2016 plan.
 We are also introducing new initiatives.
 The 2017 Updated CARES and Anomaly Plan remains a living document and we will post future updates as they become available.